vantezzen/asdithering/README.md

 # AssemblyScript Dithering

-Implementation of quantization, random and Bayer monochromatic dithering in AssemblyScript based on the (ditherpunk blog article by Surma)[https://surma.dev/things/ditherpunk/].
+Implementation of quantization, random and Bayer monochromatic dithering in AssemblyScript based on the [ditherpunk blog article by Surma](https://surma.dev/things/ditherpunk/).

 This is mainly a test project in using WASM and AssemlyScript for image processing.